 Looking after a scratchy baby can be stressful enough, without feeling like you are fighting the healthcare system on your eczema baby’s behalf.
-While we have had a really good experience of baby eczema treatment with the NHS, much of this was down to the fact that our doctor’s little one also had baby eczema, so he really understood the condition.
+While we have had a really good experience of baby eczema treatment with the NHS, much of this was down to the fact that our doctor’s little one also had baby eczema or atopic dermatitis, so he really understood the condition.
 But we know that not everyone is so fortunate in finding a GP who understands both the condition and the impact that it can have on the whole family.
 Understanding how the NHS intends to provide baby eczema treatments can really help in getting the right treatment for your baby’s eczema.

 NHS baby eczema treatments are set out in the NICE guideline on Atopic Eczema in Children.
 This sets out the criteria for diagnosing baby eczema, the appropriate treatments and management techniques and when a child should be referred to an eczema specialist.